 Slade Greens in the United Kingdom, thousands of places with nothing going for

-them but with no special claim to be represented somewhere else.
+them and no special claim to be represented somewhere else.
 If someone from Slade Green became a Hollywood film

 actor ( Jade Anouka might) the fortuitous fact of coming from Slade Green would